nuejs/www/faq/index.md

 ## What is Nue? [nue]
-Nue is a frontend develoopment toolset.
+Nue is a frontend development toolset.
 It's a new way to build websites and reactive user interfaces.
 It's an alternative to ecosystems like Vue, React, and Svelte.
 "Nue" comes from the German word `/neue/`, which translates to "new" in English.

 Nue is an open-source project hosted on [GitHub][gh], licensed with [MIT license][mit].